Agent Skill Framework: Perspectives on the Potential of Small to Medium Language Models in Industrial Environments: Problem and Experiments

 \subsection{Datasets}

-As shown in Table \ref{tab:dataset_stats}, a subset of the \textbf{IMDB} dataset derived from the Large Movie Review Dataset v1.0~\cite{maas-EtAl:2011:ACL-HLT2011} is used.
-Specifically, reviews are filtered to retain only those with a string length between 300 and 500 characters in order to control for review length.
+As shown in Table \ref{tab:dataset_stats}, we use a subset of the \textbf{IMDB} dataset derived from the Large Movie Review Dataset v1.0~\cite{maas-EtAl:2011:ACL-HLT2011} as a simple benchmark specifically designed for very small SLMs, which often struggle even on this relatively easy dataset.
+Specifically, reviews are filtered to retain only those with a string length between 300 and 500 characters so to control for review length.
 This dataset is used to evaluate the agent's ability to perform binary sentiment classification (positive vs.\ negative) on movie reviews.
-In addition, the \textbf{FiNER} dataset~\cite{loukas-etal-2022-finer} is used, a comparatively challenging XBRL tagging benchmark.
-FiNER contains 139 tag types and requires strong domain knowledge in finance as well as robust logical reasoning capabilities.
-In addition to public benchmarks, a proprietary industry dataset, \textbf{\textit{InsurBench}}, is employed to examine the applicability and performance of Agent Skills in small language models (SLMs).
-InsurBench is built from authentic insurance-claim email histories, which are typically long and noisy.
-The threads include claim details extracted from PDF documents, communication mismatches between claimants and agents, and multilingual interference.
-The task requires an AI agent to issue a recommendation based on the full thread: whether to continue engaging with the claim, initiate further actions, or close the case and terminate the process.
-This task is challenging due to the extended interaction context and the need to infer subtle intents of both parties, while also requiring coherent end-to-end reasoning aligned with the task objective.
+In addition, the \textbf{FiNER} dataset~\cite{loukas-etal-2022-finer} is used, representing comparatively challenging XBRL tagging benchmark.
+Specifically, FiNER contains 139 tag types and requires strong domain knowledge in finance as well as robust logical reasoning capabilities.
+In addition to public benchmarks, a \textbf{proprietary industry dataset}, \textbf{\textit{InsurBench}}, is employed to examine the applicability and performance for SLMs in real industry settings, which requires an LLM to issue a recommendation based on the full thread: whether to continue engaging with the claim, initiate further actions, or close the ticket and terminate the process.
+InsurBench is built from authentic insurance-claim email histories, which are typically long, noisy, and highly challenging, with SLMs achieving less than 40\% average accuracy without fine-tuning.